The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The Eurostar is a high-speed train company connecting the UK to continental Europe and beyond.

 When planning trips to Eurostar destinations, consider checking back for offers on Eurostar tickets.
 Speak to the Customer Care team at the Omio help centre for cancellations or changes to your ticket from Amsterdam to London.

-The information above was last checked on 20/09/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train between Amsterdam and London as this information can change.
+The above information was last checked on 22/01/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train from Amsterdam to London closer to your date of departure here.

-The restriction level for your return train to Amsterdam, Netherlands from London is: Partially open.
+The current restriction level for your return trip by train from London to Amsterdam is: Partially open

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19: